AhmadAdewumi/LPF/README.md

 * **Services (`src/main/java/.../service`)**:
     * **Purpose:** Encapsulates the core business logic of the application.
-    * **Responsibility:** Orchestrates operations, applies business rules, interacts with repositories, and transforms entities to/from DTOs.
+    * **Responsibility:** applies business rules, interacts with repositories, and transforms entities to/from DTOs.
 Adheres to the Single Responsibility Principle (SRP) by breaking down complex operations into focused service components (e.g., `AuthService`, `StoreQueryService`, `StoreManagementService`, `ImageService`).
     * **Interactions:** Receives DTOs from controllers, interacts with repositories, and returns DTOs or domain objects.

 * **Repositories (`src/main/java/.../repository`)**: